Matching Sectors

 • Overseas expansion

-We are developing and promoting the SMR (BWRX-300), a compact light water reactor that will solve future energy problems, through international cooperation with our partner company, GE Hitachi Nuclear Energy of the United States, and other companies.
-The SMR is attracting attention as a next-generation reactor that will enable construction while maintaining safety and reducing power generation costs, leading to improved market competitiveness.
-The BWRX-300 has been selected as the reactor type for Ontario Power Generation, the provincial utility of Ontario, Canada, and we plan to obtain construction approval in Canada in 2025 with the goal of completing construction in 2029.
-We are also working with GE Hitachi Nuclear Energy to expand sales of the ABWR, which has a proven track record.
+We are developing and promoting the SMR (BWRX-300), a compact light-water reactor designed to help address future energy challenges, through international cooperation with our partner company, GE Vernova Hitachi Nuclear Energy in the United States, and other organizations.
+SMRs are gaining attention as next-generation reactors, enabling construction while maintaining safety and reducing power generation costs―thereby strengthening market competitiveness.
+The BWRX-300 has been selected as the reactor type for Ontario Power Generation, the provincial utility in Ontario, Canada, and we obtained a construction license in Canada in May 2025 with the goal of completing construction in 2030.
+We are also working with GE Vernova Hitachi Nuclear Energy to expand sales of the ABWR, which has a proven track record.

 • New construction in Japan